 - Worn discs may be the result of the ageing process.
 Spinal discs often lose some water as you age.
 They become less flexible and so they might tear or become sprained.

 - You should take care when lifting heavy objects because you have used your back muscles to lift rather than your thigh and leg muscles.

 - A blow to the back, or a heavy fall, can sometimes lead to a herniated disc, although these causes and not very common.

-- Lifting When you lift something heavy, use your leg muscles, not those of your back.
+- Lifting heavy objects carefully.
+When you lift something heavy, use your leg muscles, not those of your back.